Azure/azure-sdk-for-cpp/sdk/core/azure-core-tracing-opentelemetry/README.md

 ## Next steps

-You can build and run the tests locally by executing `azure-core-opentelemetry-test`.
+You can build and run the tests locally by executing `azure-core-tracing-opentelemetry-test`.
 Explore the `test` folder to see advanced usage and behavior of the public classes.

 ## Troubleshooting